PowerCodersOrg/powercoders.org/site/content/city/zurich.md

       us.

-      For more information about offering an internship, have a lokk at the [companies
+      For more information about offering an internship, have a look at the [companies
       factsheet](https://drive.google.com/file/d/1iuSFPXSnBy_kh36GIybEHma35EgFyOK4/view?usp=sharing).